saucecontrol/PhotoSauce/doc/main.md

 ###Blur: double

 A value used to stretch (or compress) the sampling range for the filter.
-The default and recommnded value is 1.
+The default and recommended value is 1.
 You may use a value greater than 1 to blur or smooth the sampling function.
 Values less than 1 can cause unpleasant artifacts.

 ##IInterpolator